tejaswinitupe/LGMVIP-TASK-3/README.md

 1. Clone the repository
 2. move into the htdocs folder
 3. add database file to your database
-4. open your brouser and run with localhost/Result mgt System
+4. open your browser and run with localhost/(your file name)